rbino/rbino.github.io/content/posts/wrap-your-nif-with-zig.md

 ## `comptime` to the Rescue

-First, we're going to tackle the input arguments, since they're the one causing most of the noise.
+First, we're going to tackle the input arguments, since they're the ones causing most of the noise.
 Our new functions will just be:

 ```zig